-One obvious and easy solution to drain odor is to contact us here at Pann Home Services & Remodeling.
-However, taking care of drain odor is entirely doable for almost every home and business owner around.
-Moreover, taking care of your own drain odor problems means you don’t have to wait for us to get to your place to free yourself from the stink.
+One obvious and easy solution to drain odor is to contact us at Pann Home Services & Remodeling.
+However, taking care of drain odor is entirely doable for almost every home and business owner.
+Moreover, taking care of your drain odor problems means you don’t have to wait for us to get to your place to free yourself from the stink.

-Some very successful DIY drain odor reduction procedures include:
+Some wildly successful DIY drain odor reduction procedures include:

 - Use Boiling Water: Another easy DIY step to reduce drain smells is to pour boiling water down the smelly drain.
-If you decided to use boiling water, please be careful and do so a little bit at a time.
-Repeat the process until your drains smell like new.
+If you decide to use boiling water, please be careful and do so a little bit at a time.
+Then, repeat the process until your drains smell like new.

 - Use a Drain Snake: A drain snake is a plumbing tool that helps break up and remove clogs from obstructed drains.
 Since the clogs themselves are often the culprit behind your drain odor problems, removing them should help reduce the odor.

-- Pour Some Mineral Oil in There: First of all, don’t go pouring mineral oil in all the smelly drains in your house.
+- Pour Some Mineral Oil in There: First of all, don’t pour mineral oil into your house’s smelly drains.
 That can cause a clog.
-However, for drains that don’t see much use, mineral oil acts as a significant barrier between your nose and the sewer gasses that can escape from empty drain lines.
-So, if you have a relatively unused drain in your home or business that has started to stink, try pouring a little mineral oil down the trap to see if it clears up the problem.
+However, mineral oil is a significant barrier between your nose and the sewer gasses that can escape from empty drain lines for drains that don’t see much use.
+So, if you have a relatively new drain in your home or business that has started to stink, try pouring a little mineral oil down the trap to see if it clears up the problem.